kx-Huang/mumsh/README.md

   - `parser.h`
   - `process.h`: store global varbles for jobs only regarding process
   - `data.h`: store extern global varibles for read/parse/execute loop
+- makefile
+  - used for quick build and clean of executable file

 ## Build and Run `mumsh`
 - build: `$ make`